gyng/save-in/README.md

 ![Screenshot](docs/screenshot.png)

-A web extension (Chrome, Firefox) for saving images, videos, audio, and links into specified directories.
+A web extension (Chrome, Firefox) for saving images, videos, audio, links, and selections into specified directories.

 `<all_urls>` permission is used to get around CORS on HTTP HEAD requests (to check for `Content-Disposition` headers).